jklein07/prediction-market-efficiency/README.md

 filled 62% of the time.
 That sounds like plenty of free spread.
 But the fills arrived preferentially in exactly the games where the favorite was
 collapsing: I was buying from people who knew something I didn't, at the moments they knew it.
-This is adverse selection, and it consumed the entire spread.
-The passive version earned slightly *less* than simply crossing the spread would have.
+This is adverse selection, and it consumed more than the entire spread.
+The passive version lost about a third of a cent per fill, against a positive cent for simply crossing the spread, so posting turned a small winner into a small loser.

 That result needs a boundary drawn around it, because it is the single easiest sentence in this document to over-read.
 What failed is **retail